RafaelJohn9/Portfolio-website/backend/user/api/v1/views/README.md

 If the provided password does not match the user's password, the server will respond with a 401 Unauthorized status code and a JSON object containing an error message.

-On successful login, the server responds with a 302 Found status code and redirects the user to the dashboard.
+On successful login, the server responds with welcome message

 ## POST /logout